Cut Some Rug / Castle Rock

-"Cut Some Rug" / "Castle Rock" is a double A-side single by English indie rock band the Bluetones, released as the third single from their 1996 debut album, Expecting to Fly.
+"Cut Some Rug" and "Castle Rock" are two songs by English indie rock band the Bluetones, issued as a double A-side single.
+It was released as the third single from their 1996 debut album, Expecting to Fly, on 29 April 1996.
 The single reached number seven on the UK Singles Chart.
 Both tracks were included on the band's 2006 compilation, A Rough Outline: The Singles & B-Sides 95 – 03.
+"Cut Some Rug" also appeared on their 2002 greatest hits compilation, The Singles.